In The Dark

 “They make the backs of my arms cold and my feet numb and then my head feel like a planet.”

-I wrote over a hundred pages of poems during September 2016, poem after poem, day by day, an amazing, exhausting journey.
-Two of those collections (Harvest Moon and Li Po-ems) are also available on this site.
-On the morning of September 24 I woke up after a fitful sleep with the first two poems in this series fully composed in my head, waiting there in the dark, thus the title.
+I wrote over a hundred pages of poems during September 2016, poem after poem, day by day, an amazing, exhausting, grief-fueled journey.
+The other two of those collections (Harvest Moon and Li Po-ems) are also available here and in paperback form on Amazon.
+On the morning of September 24, I woke up after a fitful sleep with the first two poems in this series fully composed in my head, waiting there in the dark, thus the title.
 I have no idea how they got there like that.
 I just went downstairs and typed them up.
 The rest of the series came to me just like that, out of the dark, though mostly while I was awake, inviting me to type them up.
 As I thought about this later, I could see it was the classic “descent into the underworld” that is conventional to epic poems, even its duration, three days, standard for a trip down to the dark.
 I love “dark” poems, both reading and writing them.
 I hope you will find something to love here, too.

 Here is a printable PDF of the whole series if you prefer to read from hard copy: